sensu-plugins/sensu-plugins.github.io/contributing/index.md

 When developing your plugins please use the [sensu plugin class](https://github.com/sensu/sensu-plugin).
 This will ensure that all plugins have an identical run structure.

-When using options please try and follow the following structure.
-At the very least your option needs to include a description to assist the user with configration and deployment
+When using options please use the following structure.
+At the very least your option needs to include a description to assist the user with configuration and deployment.

 {% highlight ruby %}
 option :port,